lwangenheim/cloud-city/README.md

 - Hat tip to Tom for the original cloud proxy concept.
 - Gratitude to the Digital Ocean community for their excellent API and resources.
+- Gratitude to ChatGPT that definitely didn't write this README.md file.